awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 +
 **Important**
 Amazon EMR clusters that are running Amazon Linux or Amazon Linux 2 AMIs \(Amazon Linux Machine Images\) use default Amazon Linux behavior, and do not automatically download and install important and critical kernel updates that require a reboot\.
 This is the same behavior as other Amazon EC2 instances running the default Amazon Linux AMI\.
 If new Amazon Linux software updates that require a reboot \(such as, kernel, NVIDIA, and CUDA updates\) become available after an Amazon EMR version is released, Amazon EMR cluster instances running the default AMI do not automatically download and install those updates\.
 To get kernel updates, you can [customize your Amazon EMR AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html) to [use the latest Amazon Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)\.
-+ Console support to create a security configuration that specifies the AWS Ranger integration option is currently not supported in the GovCloud region\.
++ Console support to create a security configuration that specifies the AWS Ranger integration option is currently not supported in the GovCloud Region\.
 Security configuration can be done using the CLI\.
 See [Create the EMR Security Configuration](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ranger-security-config.html) in the *Amazon EMR Management Guide*\.
 + Scoped managed policies: To align with AWS best practices, Amazon EMR has introduced v2 EMR\-scoped default managed policies as replacements for policies that will be deprecated\.
 See [Amazon EMR Managed Policies](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-iam-policies.html)\.

 **Release 5\.33\.0 component versions**